heapwolf/lev/README.md

 # USAGE

 ## CLI
-An example of getting the first 10 keys in the database and printing them out.
+An example of a command to get the first 10 keys in the database.
 ```js
 lev path/to/db -k 10
 ```